-Much of the film feels as though Neill Blomkamp simply hasn’t sat and thought things through.
+Much of the film feels as though Neill Blomkamp simply hasn’t sat down and thought things through.
 People do things for stupid reasons.
-You have what may well be some of the stupidest criminals in existence – whose improbable plan to earn back 20 million (presumably rands) involves taking a robot that has just become sentient and has the mind of a child and training it to become a gangster within seven days and then using it to jack a large number of cars to buy the explosives they need to then conduct an armoured car heist.
+You have what may well be some of the stupidest criminals in existence – whose improbable plan to obtain 20 million (presumably rands) involves taking a robot that has just become sentient and has the mind of a child and training it to become a gangster within seven days and then using it to jack a large number of cars to buy the explosives they need to then conduct an armoured car heist.
 And then when they have this sentient robot partially in their control, what do they do but take it into the middle of nowhere and abandon it to be beaten to scrap metal by a group of petty thugs?

-Later, in order to advance his own designs, Jackman sabotages the robots by accessing the central network and sending a command to delete each robot’s control file.
+Later, in order to advance his own designs, Hugh Jackman sabotages the robots by accessing the central network and sending a command to delete each robot’s control file.
 Again this goes back to people in the film behaving in stupid ways for the convenience of the plot – is Jackman so utterly oblivious to consequences that he does not realise that this would also reduce an entire city to anarchy?
 Is Tetravaaal so incompetent that they have no backups or system restore procedures in place for the robots?
-Or that they don’t have password and log-in procedures that would allow them to work out who had accessed the system and deleted the files – either that or is Hugh Jackman such a bungling systems designer that he does not realise that each of his logins would be recorded and time stamped?
+Or that they don’t have password and log-in procedures that would allow them to work out who had accessed the system and deleted the files?
+Either that or is Hugh Jackman such a bungling systems designer that he does not realise that each of his logins would be recorded and time stamped?

-The great disappointment of the film is that Neill Blomkamp seems more interested in cartoonish action scenes than he does in exploring the underlying issues and ideas of the film.
+The great disappointment of the film is that Neill Blomkamp seems more interested in cartoonish action scenes than he is in exploring the underlying issues and ideas of the film.
 He again films in South Africa but where District 9 held a bitingly potent examination of racial and social tensions in the country, and where Elysium similarly took on social inequality, Chappie seems devoid of any social message-making.
-Personally, I would be disturbed living in a society that has such a heavily militarised police force (and moreover, one readily willing to engage in massive armed combat within urban areas) – I mean, imagine recent incidents of police overkill like Michael Brown in Ferguson or Eric Garner and the NYPD, which notedly occurred only with ordinarily armed police, and imagine that amplified by giving the police the capacity to raze an entire city block.
-RoboCop dealt with these issues in a satiric way – indeed, Blomkamp seems to be homaging RoboCop in having Hugh Jackman’s design for The Moose closely resemble the Ed209’s – but such a social future strangely remains in a void.
+Personally, I would be disturbed living in a society that has such a heavily militarised police force (and moreover, one readily willing to engage in massive armed combat within urban areas) – I mean, imagine recent incidents of police overkill like Michael Brown in Ferguson or Eric Garner and the NYPD, which notedly occurred only with regular armed police, and imagine that amplified by giving the police the capacity to raze an entire city block.
+RoboCop dealt with these issues in a satiric way – indeed, Blomkamp seems to be homaging RoboCop in having Hugh Jackman’s design for The Moose closely resemble the Ed209’s – but such a social future remains strangely in a void.

-The other irritation is how the film skates over the issues of Artificial Intelligence.
+The other point of irritation is how the film skates over the issues of Artificial Intelligence.
 Blomkamp seems to assume that a newly awakened robot would be no different to a child or an animal.
 This is often reflected in Sharlto Copley’s motion-capture performance.
 But is that really the way a sentient machine would behave?
 Would it have natural fear instincts that would make it cower from threat or reach up to shade its face with its hands?
 Chappie seems highly imitative of human behaviour and I have no problem with this but would this mean that it would develop a moral sense by the end of the film – would the preservation of human life be anything more than programming priorities to it?
 Would it be able to abstract from this to be able to get angry at people it perceives as having stolen ‘daddy’s cars’?
 In that the friendships and family connections we make in the real world come from our brains triggering tiny feelgood chemicals every time we see someone we care about, would a machine that lacks such chemical responses be able to form similar reactions and feel things towards people it regards as its creator, or ‘mommy’ and ‘daddy’?
 These are fascinating issues that a screenplay that dug deeper into its issues might have dealt with.
 Instead, all that we get a pimped-out, car-jacking version of Short Circuit‘s No. 5.